Open and Create Projects

 Open a project

-To open an existing CMake project in CLion, you can:
+To open an existing CMake project in CLion, do one of the following:

 Select File | Open and locate the project directory.
 This directory should contain a CMakeLists.txt file.